neondatabase/website/content/docs/import/import-sample-data.md

 ### Netflix data

-A dataset containing information about of movies and tv shows on Netflix.
+A dataset containing information about movies and tv shows on Netflix.

 1. Create a `netflix` database: